piscoTech/uniboIss2018/README.md

 # Ingegneria dei Sistemi Software M

-Repository for final task for course in Engineering of Software Systems at University of Bologna (A.Y.
+Repository for final task for course in Ingegneria dei Sistemi Software M at University of Bologna (A.Y.
 2017-2018)

 ## Initial Setup (macOS)